glotzerlab/signac-docs/docs/source/jobs.rst

 This :py:attr:`Job.data` container uses a file in `HDF5 <https://portal.hdfgroup.org/display/HDF5/HDF5>`_ format to store array-like or dictionary-like information.
 Like the :py:attr:`Job.document`, this information can be accessed using key-value pairs.
 Unlike the :py:attr:`Job.document`, :attr:`Job.data` is not searchable.
-This section will focus on examples and usage of :py:attr:`Job.data`.

 Data written with :py:attr:`Job.data` is stored in a file named ``signac_data.h5`` in the associated job folder.
 Data written with :py:attr:`Job.stores['key_name']` is stored in a file named ``key_name.h5``.
 For cases where job-associated data may be accessed from multiple sources at the same time or other instances where multiple files may be preferred to one large file, :py:attr:`Job.stores` should be used instead of :py:attr:`Job.data`.
+This section will focus on examples and usage of :py:attr:`Job.data`.
-Further discussion of :py:attr:`Job.stores` is provided in the following section, Job Stores.
+Further discussion of :py:attr:`Job.stores` is provided in the following topic, **Job Stores**.

 Reading and Writing data
 ------------------------